microsoft/code-push-vsts-extension/README.md

 #### Update Metadata

 By default, when a release is promoted from one deployment to another, the newly created release will "inherit" not just the update contents, but also the metadata (e.g. `description`).
-This ensures that the exact same thing that you tested in one enivronment, will be promoted to another.
-However, if you need to override one or mote properties in the newly created release within the target deployment (e.g. because you use `mandatory` differently between environments), you can use the following fields:s
+This ensures that what is being promoted is the exact same thing that you tested in the source deployment.
+However, if you need to override one or more properties in the newly created release within the target deployment (e.g. because you use `mandatory` differently between environments), you can use the following fields:

 1. **Description** *(String)* - Description of the update being released.
 Leaving this field blank will result in the update inheriting the description from the release being promoted.
 When this task is used within a VSTS release definition, this field can be set to the `$(Release.ReleaseDescription)` variable in order to inherit the description that was given to the release.